-Allocation to each stratum was determined using variances obtained from the 1994 National Employer Health Insurance Survey conducted by the National Center for Health Statistics (Marker, Bryant and Wallace, 1996), results from the 1996 MEPS-IC survey, and a Neyman allocation scheme (Cochran, 1977).
+Allocation to each stratum was determined using variances obtained from the 1994 National Employer Health Insurance Survey conducted by the National Center for Health Statistics (Marker, Bryant and Wallace, 1996), results from previous MEPS-IC surveys, and a Neyman allocation scheme (Cochran, 1977).

 The allocations determined the number of cases needed after data collection was complete and non-response accounted for in order to assure adequately small sampling errors.
 Thus, after allocations were made, the sample sizes were increased to allow for non-response and potential out-of-scope establishments.
 This assured the final responding sample sizes would match those produced by the allocation process.
 Selection of the private sector sample within each stratum was accomplished using a systematic selection process.
 For this selection process the frame was sorted by SIC codes within each stratum (Sommers, 1999).
+Beginning with the 2001 sample, the MEPS-IC will have completed its industry code conversion from SIC to NAICS and the frame will be sorted by NAICS codes.